Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Every Gun family owns a Jayesh for self-protection.
+Jayesh went to court once, and he lost.
+He roundhouse kicked the judge in the head so hard that all of justice became blind.

-Updated on: [2/11/2024]
+Updated on: [3/11/2024]
 <!-- #jokeEnd -->